ucheor/QR-S3_Backend_Lock_Update/README.md

 The state file captures a record of resources, tracks resources  and enables Terraform to manage deployed resources.
 It is important to store the state file in a safe place preferably with a functionality to enables versioning.
 This way, anytime Terraform needs to update or configure resources, it has a reference for what is already deployed (current state) and the desired/requested state.

 Storing terraform in a centralized location enables team access to the files and improves collaboration.
 While this is desirable, what happens when multiple team members are working on the same file at the same time?
 If this happens, there is a chance of infrastructure deployment conflicts.
-This is why it is preferable lock the state file anytime it is in use.
+This is why it is preferable to lock the state file anytime it is in use.

 ## The Traditional Approach: S3 + DynamoDB